zylx0532/pasztor.at/_posts/2018-12-05-kubernetes-first-major-security-hole.md

 tags:          [DevOps, Kubernetes, Docker]
 ---

-Kubernetes is the staple of modern day DevOps.
+Kubernetes is a staple of modern day DevOps.
 Everybody wants to use it, not using it means you are not part of the *&ldquo;Kool Kids Korner&rdquo;*.
 However, just a few days ago a pretty bad security hole tagged [CVE-2018-1002105](https://access.redhat.com/security/vulnerabilities/3716411) was published.
 It allows an unauthenticated user to gain root privileges on the Kubernetes API.